At 80,000 Hours we focus a lot on developing ambitious plans to dramatically improve the world.

 - Is this actually going to materially hurt me over a significant period of time?
-If not, maybe I shouldn’t be too upset.
+How much cash would I have paid to prevent it?
+If not a lot, maybe I shouldn’t be too upset.

 - Is there some hidden upside I haven’t noticed yet?
 How could this actually end up being beneficial?